joshenders/inspircd-m_chatlog/README.md

 Configuration
 =============

-The following lines should be appended to `/etc/inspircd/modules.conf` or your distributions equivalent.
+The following lines should be appended to `/etc/inspircd/modules.conf`

     #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#
     # Chat log module: Logs all chats to the ircd log at default loglevel.